TDM - Tables Implementation

 Customized Masking Logic

-• If you need to set a customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog in order to prevent double masking of these fields.
+• If you need to set customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog in order to prevent double masking them.

-• Sometimes, the customized masking logic is based on the Catalog masking.
-For example, build the masked email address based on the masked first and last names.
-If you need to call the Catalog masking in the extract flow, do the following: Override the masking of all the table's PII fields.
+• Sometimes, the customized masking logic is based on the Catalog masking output, e.g., building the masked email address based on the masked first and last names.
+If you need to call the Catalog masking actor in the extract flow, proceed as follows:

 • Add the CatalogMaskingMapper actor to the extract flow.

-• Add the customized masking actors to the extract flow.
+• Add the customized masking actors to the extract flow to be envoked after the CatalogMaskingMapper actor.

-• Set the enable_masking to false at the end of the extract flow in order to prevent double masking of the table's record by the TDM execution processes.
+• Set the enable_masking parameter to false at the end of the extract flow as a way to prevent double masking of the table's record by the TDM execution processes.

 Load Flow